johnnykvp/CyberStatDb/README.md

 Default schema can be left blank as it's included in the CyberStat.sql file.

 Import the CyberStat.sql file, using the self-contained file option.
-Default target schema can be left blank as it's included in the file.

 ## Example Queries
 *Before executing any queries, I recommend looking at the Conceptual Model to see a visualization of how the database is set up.*